jeffmerrick/typeframe/website/docs/px-88/software-setup/keyboard-brightness.md

 ### 2. Configure labwc Keyboard Shortcuts

-Add the following keyboard shortcuts to your `~/.config/labwc/rc.xml` file, creating it if it doesn't exist:
+Add the following keyboard shortcuts to your `~/.config/labwc/rc.xml` file, creating it if it doesn't already exist:

 ```xml
 <?xml version="1.0"?>